umee-network/umee.cc/content/pages/faq.md

 <details>
 <summary>What is the blockchain configuration of the UMEE token?</summary>

 The UMEE token will exist in both ERC20 and Cosmos SDK format.
 If users want to convert from one blockchain to another, all they need to do is to go to the Umee Application page and use the convert function through Umee’s gravity bridge; such transactions will take sub minutes.
+Find more details [here](https://umeeversity.umee.cc/overview/umee-token/token-format.html)

 </details>